felipecrs/dahua-vto-on-home-assistant/README.md

 The relevant Asterisk files, including the script mentioned above, can be found at [`asterisk`](./asterisk/).

-In my case, these files are added to `/addon_configs/b35499aa_asterisk/asterisk`.
-Don't forget to add execution permissions to the script with `chmod +x /addon_configs/b35499aa_asterisk/asterisk/perform_ha_action.sh`, otherwise Asterisk will not be able to execute it.
+In my case, these files are added to `/addon_configs/b35499aa_asterisk`.
+Don't forget to add execution permission to the script with `chmod +x /addon_configs/b35499aa_asterisk/perform_homeassistant_action.sh`, otherwise Asterisk will not be able to execute it.

 ### Configuring the VTO